-Coffee is a semi-fresh product.
+Coffee is a semi-perishable product.
 If it's too fresh, it doesn't taste good.
-If it's too old, it loses its intensity.
-Between these ages lies the age that promises the most aroma and the best balance.
+If it's too old, it loses intensity.
+In between is the age that promises the most aroma and the best balance.
 But when and how are signs of aging noticeable?
-We tested this with our coffees: Leica, Henrique, and Dreispitz.
+We tested this with our coffees: Leica, Henrique, and Dreispitz put to the test.

-Since 2019, we've recommended on our coffee packaging that coffee should be consumed between two weeks and two months after roasting.
-This is a recommendation because we find the coffee tastes best during this time frame.
-At the same time, we know that our customers tend to drink their coffee quickly and don't hoard it.
-Therefore, we believe the majority of our coffees consume between one and three weeks.
+Since 2019, we recommend on our coffee packaging that coffee should be consumed between two weeks and two months after roasting.
+This is a recommendation, as we find the coffee tastes best during this period.
+At the same time, we know that our customers tend to drink coffee quickly and don't hoard it.
+Thus, we believe that a majority consumes our coffees between one and three weeks.

 But why doesn't fresher coffee taste even better?
-Does the coffee remain stable between two weeks and two months after roasting?
+Does coffee remain stable between 2 weeks and 2 months after roasting?
 And is it undrinkable afterward?

-We tested our recommendations on three coffees from our range—the Leica, the Dreispitz , and the Henrique .
-The coffees responded differently to aging.
-First, let me explain why coffee ages.
+We reviewed our recommendations for three coffees from our range – with Leica, Dreispitz, and Henrique.
+The coffees reacted differently to aging.
+Let me first explain why coffee ages.

-Coffee ages because it's still alive .
-More precisely, because even dried green coffee still contains moisture (often between 9 and 12%).
-The embryo in the green coffee may be dormant, but it's still capable of germination.
-Green coffee, theoretically, has a long shelf life, but once it's roasted, the clock starts ticking.
+Coffee ages because it is still alive.
+More precisely, because even in dried green coffee, moisture is still present (often between 9 – 12%).
+The embryo in the green coffee is dormant but still viable.
+Green coffee theoretically has a long shelf life, but once roasted, the clock ticks rapidly.

-We always talk about aging or the signs of aging , but never about spoiled coffee.
-The idea that coffee is undrinkable for health reasons would then be due to extreme storage conditions—high humidity, and ultimately mold growth, which is obviously not recommended.
-Hardly anyone would eat moldy bread either.
-But old coffee isn't a health hazard; it just doesn't meet our expectations of what coffee is.
+We always talk about aging or signs of aging, but never about spoiled coffee.
+For coffee to become undrinkable for health reasons, it would involve extreme storage – high humidity and eventually mold growth, which is of course not recommended.
+Hardly anyone would eat moldy bread.
+However, old coffee does not endanger health; rather, it fails to meet the expectations of what we generally understand coffee to be.

-Sensory and chemical analysis of coffee presents particular challenges because coffee is always a moving target (Beeman et al., 2011) .
-Coffee is inherently unstable; it changes rapidly, especially after roasting .
-Thus, sensory and chemical analyses are always complex, as the object being analyzed is constantly evolving—coffee is a living thing, even after roasting.
+Analyzing coffee sensorially and chemically poses particular challenges, as coffee is always a moving target (Beeman et al, 2011).
+Coffee is inherently unstable; it changes rapidly, especially after roasting.
+Thus, sensory and chemical analyses are always complex because the object of investigation is constantly changing – coffee lives, even after roasting.

-Various physical and chemical reactions during roasting change the composition of the coffee bean and are partly responsible for its aging .
-Roasting causes the bean to become more porous and lose volatile compounds (mostly aromas) more quickly.
-Maillard reactions during roasting create compounds that are susceptible to fatty acid oxidation.
+Various physical and chemical reactions during roasting change the composition of the coffee bean and are partly responsible for the aging of coffee.
+Roasting makes the bean more porous and causes it to lose volatile compounds (mostly aromas) faster.
+Maillard reactions during roasting create compounds that, in turn, are susceptible to fatty acid oxidation.

-We know this fatty acid oxidation as rancid coffee .
-Many of us have opened a pre-ground coffee pack that's been hiding somewhere in a cupboard.
-A rancid odor wafts out.
-Grinding massively accelerates the aging process , as grinding potentially increases the surface area of the coffee.
+We know these fatty acid oxidations as rancid coffee.
+Many of us have opened a pre-ground coffee package that has been hiding somewhere in a cupboard.
+A rancid smell emanates from it.
+Grinding massively accelerates the aging process, as grinding potentially increases the surface area of the coffee.

 What factors cause coffee to age?

-There are two main reasons why roasted coffee ages faster or slower: the packaging and the storage temperature .
+There are two main reasons why roasted coffee ages faster or slower.
+These are the packaging and the storage temperature.

-Coffee packaging is becoming increasingly colorful, creative, and thus more eye-catching, but the primary purpose remains the same: keeping roasted coffee fresh.
-Coffee can generally be packaged in a paper bag if it is consumed very quickly.
-If the goal is accelerated aging, roasted coffee can be stored openly.
+Coffee packaging is becoming increasingly colorful, creative, and thus more appealing, but the main task remains the same: keeping roasted coffee fresh.
+Basically, coffee can be packed in a paper bag if it is consumed very quickly.
+If the goal is accelerated aging, then roasted coffee can be stored openly.

-However, if roasted coffee is to be stored, it requires an oxygen barrier.
-This is usually polyethylene (PE) layers on paper or aluminum packaging.
-Aluminum has so far shown the best properties for keeping coffee fresh for a long time – however, it is aluminum that we have decided against for environmental reasons.
-We opted for PE-coated paper.
-While this doesn't keep the coffee fresh for as long as aluminum, since we don't sell it on supermarket shelves, the time from roasting to consumption is much shorter.
+However, if roasted coffee is to be stored, an oxygen barrier is needed.
+These are usually polyethylene (PE) layers on paper, or aluminum packaging.
+Aluminum has so far shown the best properties for keeping coffee fresh for a long time – however, it is aluminum, which we have decided against for ecological reasons.
+We have opted for PE-coated paper.
+While this keeps coffee fresh for a shorter time than aluminum, since we do not sell it on supermarket shelves, the time from roasting to consumption is much shorter.

-Supermarkets almost exclusively use aluminum bags, which are even filled with nitrogen.
-These coffees must not show any noticeable signs of aging for several months.
-The aluminum-nitrogen combination has so far performed best in this regard .
-While transparent coffee packages are visually appealing, they allow UV light to penetrate and accelerate the aging process.
+In supermarkets, almost exclusively aluminum bags are found, which are even flushed with nitrogen.
+These coffees should not show any significant signs of aging for several months.
+The aluminum-nitrogen combination has so far best fulfilled this task.
+Transparent coffee packaging is visually interesting but allows UV light to penetrate and accelerates the aging process.

-We know that higher temperatures accelerate chemical and physical reactions—and vice versa.
-Since roasted coffee is also a constantly evolving product, the external factor of high temperatures can cause the coffee to age faster.
+We know that higher temperatures accelerate chemical and physical reactions – and vice versa.
+Since roasted coffee is still a changing product, the external circumstance of high temperature can make the coffee age faster.

-High storage temperatures force aromatic compounds out of the packaging more quickly, as does the remaining CO2 produced during roasting, which keeps the coffee fresher in the package.
-While it smells good in the moment, it tastes less in the cup.
+Aroma compounds are forced out of the packaging more quickly by high storage temperatures, as is the still-present CO2 formed during roasting, which keeps the coffee fresher in the package.
+While this smells good at the moment, it will taste less good in the cup.

-The opposite is also true—coffee doesn't need to be stored too cold.
-If coffee is stored in the refrigerator and then returned to room temperature for use, the resulting condensation leads to faster aging and, more importantly, uneven ground distribution.
+The opposite is also true – coffee does not need to be stored too cool.
+If coffee is stored in the refrigerator and then brought back to room temperature for use, the resulting condensation leads to faster aging, but above all to an uneven grind distribution.

 Michel discussed this in a short video:

-Yeretzian and Blank examine these factors in detail in their publicly available paper: Protecting the Flavors – Freshness as a Key to Quality.
+Yeretzian and Blank examine these factors precisely in their publicly accessible paper: Protecting the Flavors – Freshness as a Key to Quality.
 We also made a video with Chahan Yeretzian about how long coffee can actually stay fresh.

 Why doesn't fresh coffee taste good?

-In a coffee roasted just a few days previously, the amount of CO2 is still very high.
-This results in a beautiful crema, a visual characteristic sought after by many coffee aficionados.
-We've detailed the crema myths here .
+In coffee that was roasted only a few days ago, the amount of CO2 is still very high.
+This results in a beautiful crema, a visual characteristic that many coffee aficionados seek.
+We have described what the crema myths are all about here.

 However, this high concentration of CO2 prevents a high extraction rate.
-In short: the CO2 in coffee behaves like a waterproofing spray for shoes.
-It keeps the water out, but under heavy use, the inside of the shoe also gets wet.
+Explained concisely: the CO2 behaves in coffee like an impregnating spray for shoes.
+It keeps water away, but under high stress, the shoe also gets wet inside.

-Coffee that still contains a lot of CO2 is surrounded by it.
-The water can extract less from the coffee during extraction because it "beads off" the CO2 .
+Coffee that still has a lot of CO2 is enveloped by it.
+The water can dissolve less from the coffee during extraction, as it "rolls off" the CO2.
 We still owe you a detailed study on this.

 During extraction, the brewing water first dissolves acids from the roasted coffee.
-Backyard Coffee illustrated this beautifully in this video .
-Shorter extractions are always acidic because the contact time was very short.
-If we now consider our "impregnated" coffee, which has this CO2 coating, the following happens: the water penetrates the interior of the coffee grain less intensively, extracting the most easily soluble component: the acid.
+Backyard Coffee illustrated this beautifully in this video.
+Thus, shorter extractions are always acidic because the contact time was very short.
+If we now think of our "impregnated" coffee, which carries this CO2 envelope, the following happens: the water penetrates less intensely into the interior of the coffee bean, so the most easily soluble is extracted: the acid.

-Fresh coffee always has an intense, full crema, but tends to be acidic and has less texture , as these (sugar and fibers) can only be dissolved through longer extractions, or when the majority of the CO2 is no longer present.
+Fresh coffee always has an intense, full crema, but tends to be acidic and has less texture, as these (sugars and fibers) can only be dissolved by longer extractions, or when the CO2 is largely no longer present.

-Of course, this depends on individual taste preferences, but rancid coffees are a thorn in the side for many.
-I was once invited to a sensory panel at Nespresso, where we tasted capsule coffees that were up to five years old.
-I was amazed at how sensitive the Nespresso staff was when it came to detecting the slightest signs of stale coffee, which I wouldn't have considered old yet.
-Nespresso sensory experts are extremely well trained to detect rancid coffee.
+Of course, this has to do with individual taste preferences, but rancid coffees are a thorn in the side for many.
+I was once invited to a sensory panel at Nespresso, where we tasted capsule coffees up to five years old.
+I was amazed at how sensitive the Nespresso staff were when it came to detecting the slightest signs of old coffee that I would not have considered old yet.
+The Nespresso sensory experts are extremely well trained in rancid coffee.

-"Rancid," as mentioned above, is often a description for old coffee.
-We know it from oils that have gone stale.
-Describing rancid isn't easy —we often use loanwords like: stable, horse stable, dull, woody, pungent—what else can you think of?
+"Rancid", as mentioned above, is often a description for old coffee.
+We know this from oils that have gone stale.
+It's not easy to describe rancid – we often use loanwords like: barny, stable-like, dull, woody, pungent – what else comes to mind?
 Feel free to share your descriptions in the comments.

-In our experience, old coffee generally has the following characteristics:
+In our experience, old coffee generally has the characteristic that:

-- the aroma is masked by foreign notes (such as rancid, stable, woody, tallow)
+- the aroma is masked by off-notes (such as rancid, barny, woody, tallowy)

-- the flavors are no longer intense, and if so, not as originally perceived (fruity, floral)
+- the flavor notes are no longer intense, and if they are, they are not perceived as originally (fruity, floral)

-- the acidity works on its own, because the degenerating sweetness can no longer support
+- the acidity appears standalone because the degenerating sweetness can no longer support it

-- the balance is no longer there, acidity and bitterness often dominate
+- the balance is no longer present, acidity and bitterness often dominate

 - the aftertaste can be woody

-- Yannick Schilli from the sensory group on FB speaks of “coffee without tension”
+- Yannick Schilli from the Sensorik-Gruppe on FB speaks of "coffee without tension"

 When do our coffees taste best?

-With this knowledge in mind, we decided to examine three of our espressos more closely.
-We tasted the coffees every two weeks over a period of 12 weeks.
+With this prior knowledge, we wanted to examine three of our espressos more closely.
+We tasted the coffees every two weeks over 12 weeks.

 - Tasting after 2w, 4w, 6w, 8w, 10w, 12w